Mobile Gateway¶

 -H "$AUTH_HEADER"

-List open/in-progress beads in a project and inspect one bead:
+List active (open, claimed, ready, or in_progress) beads in a project and

 curl -sS "$BASE_URL/api/v1/beads?project=sase&status=in_progress&limit=25" \